gabrielsoltz/metahub/README.md

 terraform apply
 ```

-The code will create a zip file for the lambda code and a zip file for the Python dependencies.
-It will also create a Lambda function and all the required resources.
+The code will create a zip file for the Lambda code and a zip file for the Python dependencies that we will use as Lambda layer.
+It will also create the Lambda function and all the required resources.

+The Terraform code will also create a Security Hub custom action and an EventBridge rule to trigger the Lambda function when the custom action is executed.
+See below.

 ## Customize Lambda behaviour